AlexandreDdaCosta/olympus/README.md

 * Under **Description**, enter "Primary repository for the Olympus project."
 * Choose the "Public" visibility option.
 * Do not add the README file, and leave **Add .gitignore** and **Choose a license** as *None*.
 This will create a bare repository, which will facilitate pushing the existing local repository to github.
+These files are necessary, though, so be sure to create them in the local working repository.
 * Submit with the **Create repository** button.

 ### Change default branch on Github to "master"